extrabacon/google-oauth-jwt/README.md

 In order to query resources using the API, access must be granted to the service account.
 Each Google application that has security settings must be configured individually.
-Access is granted by assigning permissions to the service account, using its email address.
+Access is granted by assigning permissions to the service account, using its email address found in the API console.

 For example, in order to list files in Google Drive, folders and files must be shared with the service account email address.
 Likewise, to access a calendar, the calendar must be shared with the service account.